jsatgit/Fireworks/README.md

 ## Angle

 Angle is the degrees between the left horizontal and the initial path of the fireworks.
 For clarify, 0 degrees will shoot the fireworks towards the left with no y component.
 Anything less than 90 degrees will shoot the fireworks leftwards, anything greater than 90 degrees will shoot the fireworks rightwards.
 180 degrees will shoot the firework toward the right with no y component.
 Value has to be between 0 and 180 degrees.

-## Speed

-Speed is the initial speed that the fireworks will be shot at.